DOH-MIAMI-DADE REMAINS UNDER A MOSQUITO-BORNE ILLNESS ADVISORY FOLLOWING CONFIRMATION OF TWO DENGUE CASES

-Dengue is a virus spread through mosquito bites through the Aedes mosquitoes which also spread chikungunya and Zika virus.
+Dengue is a virus spread through mosquito bites by Aedes mosquitoes which also spread the chikungunya and Zika virus.
 Most people infected with dengue have mild or no symptoms.
-Those that do develop symptoms recover after about one week.
+Those that do develop symptoms typically recover after about one week.

 The common symptoms of dengue are fever and one or more of the following symptoms: headache; eye pain (typically behind the eyes); muscle, joint, or bone pain; rash; nausea and vomiting; or unusual bleeding (nose or gum bleed, small red spots under the skin, or unusual bruising).
 Severe dengue can occur resulting in shock, internal bleeding, and death.
 If you or a family member develop the mentioned symptoms, visit your health care provider or local clinic.

 DOH-Miami-Dade encourages the use of repellent when outdoors.

 - Apply mosquito repellent to bare skin and clothing, but not under clothing.

 - Always read label directions carefully for the approved usage before you apply a repellent – Some repellents are not suitable for children.

 - Always use repellents according to the label.
 Repellents with DEET, picaridin, oil of lemon eucalyptus, para-menthane-diol, and IR3535 are effective.

 - Use mosquito netting to protect children younger than 2 months old.

 Additional Tips on Repellent Use